Hello, I'm Alex.

 Many organizations seek designers when they have clear things to execute on; however, by definition this removes the process of creative exploration.
 I find this to be unfortunate – the skills of designers are more than ripe for contributing to innovation; but without a clear integration of autonomy and allowing innovation to trickle upward, talent becomes wasted.

+I respond to this in three ways.
+First is to position myself as a strategic partner who also can tactically execute the mission.
 My practice thrives on navigating unchartered territories and blank canvases with an open and enthusiastic mind; guiding my team and stakeholders through the journey of discovery and expanding possibilities for new interactions and new lines of business.
-I work strategically across teams; but also create highly effective systems for design teams to produce output that is not just celebrated by its users, but brings value to businesses beyond what they could have imagined themselves.

 contact